Deep-Symmetry/afterglow-max/README.md

 4. Download `afterglow-max.zip` from a <a
    href="https://github.com/brunchboy/afterglow-max/releases">release</a>,
-   unzip it, and install the `afterglow-max` folder into Max's `Max 7/Packages` folder (in your `Documents` folder). afterglow-max may also work with Max 6, or even Pure Data, but it hasn't been tested with them.
+   unzip it, and install the `afterglow-max` folder into Max&rsquo;s `Max 7/Packages` folder (in your `Documents` folder). afterglow-max may also work with Max 6, or even Pure Data, but it hasn&rsquo;t been tested with them.
 If you try, please let us know how it goes on the [Wiki](https://github.com/brunchboy/afterglow-max/wiki)!